Denton County Courage to Change

 - Indoor and Outdoor recreation areas

-To be considered for admission to the CTC program, a child must be adjudicated for delinquent conduct and receive a disposition from the juvenile court placing the child in the program.
-Prior to the disposition hearing and formal placement in the program the probation officer will submit an application to the Therapeutic Programs Coordinator for consideration and suitability of the child to the program.
+To be considered for admission to the CTC program, a child must be adjudicated for delinquent conduct and receive a disposition from the juvenile court.
+Prior to the disposition hearing and formal placement the probation officer will submit an application to the Therapeutic Programs Coordinator for consideration and suitability of the child to the program.
 The application packet includes an Interagency Application for Placement, social history, current psychological evaluation, SASSI, and any other relevant documentation.
 Each application is reviewed by the Treatment Team to determine whether the applicant would likely benefit from the program.

 • General Offender: this track is designed to meet the needs of male residents who need to work on making changes to their thinking and behavior, in order to be successful in the community.

 • High-Risk Substance Abuse: this specialized track is designed to meet the needs of residents who need to work on their substance abuse issues, in addition to changing their thinking and behavior.
 This track uses a 12-step approach and each resident receives a course of treatment developed in consultation with our licensed chemical dependency counselor.

 • Female Offender: this specialized track is designed to meet the needs of female residents, and focuses on topics related to trauma, self-esteem, healthy relationships and anti-victimization.
 Female residents in this track also receive substance abuse counseling through our 12-step program.

 • Crossroads: this specialized track is designed to meet the needs of residents who have successfully completed the CTC program, and have experienced a relapse of old behavior.
 This 90-day program offers intensive individual and family counseling to identify the source of the relapse and provide additional relapse prevention intervention.